-To ensure effective continuity, six members of the faculty shall serve three-year terms (onethird rotating off annually).
+To ensure effective continuity, six members of the faculty shall serve three-year terms (one-third rotating off annually).
 At least one of the six shall be from the department of Foreign Languages and, preferably, one other shall have experience as leader or coordinator of a study abroad program.
 The remaining faculty should be chosen to guarantee participation from a wide variety of disciplines.

-Ex-officio: Dean of the University, or a member of his/her staff Director of International Programs Ex officio: Dean of the University, or a member of her/his staff
+Ex-officio: Dean of the University, or a member of his/her staff